queue-miscreant/fence-preview/README.md

 TODOs
 -----

-- Virtual environments make ImageMagick fail
-- Make sure image extmarks show an error on failure
+- Text extmarks for non-image pipeline outputs
-- Virtual extmarks use fallback
+- Error extmark workaround for non-image extmarks
-- Better splits
-    - Preambles for fence content (TeX for math so that syntax works properly, Python imports(?))
 - Default LaTeX display is not eye-searing
     - Simple: white text on black
     - Difficult: configurable, white text on configurable
         - use `background` option by default
+- Documentation
+- Better splits
+    - Preambles for fence content (TeX for math so that syntax works properly, Python imports(?))